which she thinks is a bus, though, unlike me, she is unaware of its final stop.

 As Mae West goes under her vest

-Onion jelly
+Onion jelly.

 Under the Zion Baptist

-Zane O' Mally
+Zane O' Mally.

-at the gay call centre
+At the gay call centre,

-with the yellow rose of Texas.
+the yellow rose of Texas

-under a lilac sky.
+is under a lilac sky.

 Oh Rachel!
 Oh Rachel!' she cries.